iopipe/iopipe-java/README.md

  * `com.amazonaws.services.s3.event.S3EventNotification`

 By default this plugin is enabled and requires no changes to your code unless you are using IOpipe via the manual method.
+To disable the plugin you may set the environment variable `IOPIPE_EVENT_INFO_ENABLE` to `false`.

 If you are manually using IOpipe via the `IOpipeService` instance then you will need to pass the input object for the plugin to see that object: